-Based on this analysis, the fiscally constrained transportation investments included in MTP 2050, collectively, do not disproportionately burden or deny benefits to EJ communities.
+This analysis indicates that the fiscally constrained transportation investments included in MTP 2050 do not disproportionately burden or deny benefits to EJ communities.

 It is important to WAMPO to continue emphasizing geographic equity in its federal-aid transportation programming processes.
 This is especially important when considering multimodal projects like bicycle/pedestrian and transit projects.